 More to come

-There is obviously way more to this story than I have covered here, but this is what I currently know, and it felt important to record the early development of Trans support in our region.
+There is obviously way more to this story than I have covered here, but this is what I currently know, and it felt important to record the early development of trans support in our region.
 I will add information onto the end of this piece as I find it out.

 Related posts